-The podcast is part of the Sexual Behavior in Children & Youth Series hosted by MFLN Family Development.
+The podcast is part of the Sexual Behavior in Children & Youth (SBCY) Series hosted by MFLN Family Development.
 For more information on other trainings on this topic, visit the series homepage!

 Dr. Gregory Leskin is licensed clinical psychologist and serves as Director for Military and Veteran Families Program at the University of California, Los Angeles (UCLA)/Duke University’s National Center for Child Traumatic Stress.
 In this capacity, Dr. Leskin directs the National Child Traumatic Stress Network (NCTSN) Military and Veteran Families Program to provide education, training, and resources on military culture, screening, assessment, and evidence-based interventions to the military, the VA, and community-based behavioral health providers throughout the United States.
 Dr. Leskin is the principle program developer and Director for the NCTSN/DoD Academy on Child Trauma, an online training and social media platform developed to train DoD Family Advocacy Program staff clinical skills related to child trauma and behavioral health prevention for military families and children.

 1.0 CE credit for this podcast episode is available through the UT Austin Steve Hicks School of Social Work.